grumpyjames/birding-almanac/sites/Barnes_WWT.md

 ### Barnes WWT

-A WWT reserve smack bang in TfL Zone 2.
+A WWT reserve in TfL Zone 2.
 That can't possible work, can it?
 Surprisingly, it can.

 ---